dev-Ali2008/Xemu-android/README.md

 ## How to Use

-1. For Xbox Original:
-   - Install BIOS from your own Xbox
-   - Obtain games in iso/xiso format from your personal game copies

-2. For Xbox 360:
+For Xbox 360:
    - Requires Xbox 360 system files from your console

-   - Games in iso/xex/god format from your personal collection
+   - Games in iso format from your personal collection

 ## Contributing